codebar/tutorials/js/lesson1/tutorial.md

 added together.

-> Now that you've learnt how to some simple maths, why not try out some more in your console?
+> Now that you've learnt how to do some simple maths, why not try out some more examples in your console?

-But, on websites we don't just see numbers so we want to do things with words too.
+On websites however, we don't just see numbers so we want to do things with words too.
 A value containing letters is a **string**, and you write it in quotes.
 Try typing
 `'Hello'` on the console.
 Like before, you'll see it repeated back to you.

 Try `'Hello' + 'there'`.
 You should see it combine the two strings